AbuZar-Ansarii/All-Agents/README.md

 ```
 You will see a series of numbers like 192.168.1.15.
 This is your phone's address on your Wi-Fi network.

-Restart n8n for External AccessBy default, n8n often listens only to "localhost" (itself).
-To let your laptop talk to it, you need to tell n8n to listen to all network connections.Stop n8n if it's running (Ctrl + C).Restart it with these specific flags:
+1. Restart n8n for External AccessBy default, n8n often listens only to "localhost" (itself).
+2. To let your laptop talk to it, you need to tell n8n to listen to all network connections.
+3. Stop n8n if it's running *(Ctrl + C)*.Restart it with these specific flags:

+### Run Again
 ```
 export N8N_HOST=0.0.0.0
 export N8N_SECURE_COOKIE=false